 April 2003.
 Many moons ago a bunch of friends and I jumped on a train in Bratislava.
 Our journey took us east through the centre of Slovakia and then up north through The Tatra Mountains and into Poland.
 Our destination was the city of Krakow, where we’d planned three nights of sightseeing and partying, such was the remit back in those days.
 But the thing that stands out the most from that trip was our day visit to the nearby town of Oświęcim, home to what is arguably Planet Earth’s darkest historical chapter.
 I can still remember the uneasy feeling that seeped into me as we passed through those famous gates with its chilling message: Arbeit Macht Frei (work sets you free).

-2. April 2003.
+April 2003.
 I’m not gonna go too deeply into the atrocities that were carried out in the concentration camps of Auschwitz and Birkenau, as I think you’re all well versed enough with the grisly details.
-In fact, I wondered if I should even do this My 5 at all, partly due to the poor quality of my old photos but mainly because I’ve never had much of an appetite for it.
-But with LL becoming more and more of a complete directory of my life travels, I recently decided to roll up my sleeves and add this hugely important location to the My 5 vaults.
+In fact I wondered if I should even do this report at all, partly due to the poor quality of my old photos but mainly because I’ve never had much of an appetite for it.
+But with LL becoming more and more of a complete directory of my life travels, I recently decided to roll up my sleeves and add this hugely important location to the Leighton Literature vaults.
 This shot is of one of Auschwitz’s watchtowers, which instantly had me thinking of a scene from Schindler’s List.

-I’ve been living, working and traveling all over the world for nearly twenty years, so why not check out my huge library of My 5s from over 30 countries.
+I’ve been living, working and traveling all over the world for nearly twenty years, so why not check out my huge library of travel reports from over 30 countries.